Drunk-in-a-Cornfield/iowa-fcst/README.txt

 INSTALLATION

-In case of any challenges with building our project locally, we have also hosted it on AWS at: http://team59.jhcao.net

-The application is running on a t2.medium EC2 instance.
-If it is accessed concurrently by multiple users, it could take some time for the server to catch up.
-In testing, the server appears to perform decently well with up to five concurrent users.

 All of our services are Dockerized.
 The only dependencies which are required to be installed on the local machine are Docker and Docker Compose.